 After you have gone over the information on this page about finding books in Search It, you can go to Com 101 Library Activity Part 1, by following the link below.

 Note: Once you start the activity, you want to complete it (this is just because the technology doesn't allow you to save your work and come back to it), so make sure you have time before beginning.
 If you need to exit and start again, you can, but you have to start from the beginning, which is kind of a pain.
 The activity should take about 15 minutes to complete, but can take more or less time depending on your research topic.

 If you see a title that looks promising, you can click on the title.
-This will pull up a page of information about the book, often including a synopsis and information about the titles of chapters.
+This opens a box of information about the book, often including a synopsis and information about the titles of chapters.
 Looking at this information can help you decide if the book will be useful to your research.
-Using the example of the list above, looking at the details of books will allow you to distinguish between books about the history of radio journalism and books offering guidelines or instruction in radio journalism.

 When you find an e-book you'd like to use, look in the "Access Options" section for the link to the full text of the e-book.
 You may have to sign in with your WSU Network ID and password to get to the full text -

 When you find a print book you’d like to check out, look for the Call Number, a combination of letters and numbers that will help you locate the book in the libraries.